victormeloasm/AESCrypt/README.md

 ### User Interface Overview

-The AESCrypt v3.0 interface is designed to be intuitive and user-friendly:
+The AESCrypt v3.5 Argon interface is designed to be intuitive and user-friendly:

 - **File/Folder Path**: A text field and browse button to select files or folders for encryption or decryption.
 - **Password Entry**: A field to input or generate a strong password.